brightigiemokha/bliss_fashion_world/README.md

 thanks for all your support and kind words , for your strenght and resilance you are the best thing that have happened to me.

 - To Shalon my beautiful girl.
 Thank you for being so understanding during the project work.
 Thank you from the bottom of my heart for being who you are, wonderful and delightful souls.
 You make me proud to be your dad.

+- To CODE INSTITUTE for letting me use their Boutiqu Ado as a base template for this project. i couldnt have done it within the short time without your help.

 - Special mentions to Destiny Franks (Desphixs) thank you so much for been there for me every single step of this project this is all to you . i am gratful for your kindness and understanding. you where the back born to this project success.
 - To Error By Night thanks alot for showing me the light and helping to answer my questions. i am gratfult for the team at discord for all your support.